egberts/egberts.github.io-src/content/articles/hidden-partition.md

 # ATA Security

-ATA-4 secification allows for locking the hard drive.
+ATA-4 specification allows for locking the hard drive.
 Nothing to do with encryption whatsoever.

 This ATA-4 security lock is easily circumventable by relocating the drive to a different platform or a different ATA controller having its own BIOS (ie., Dell R710 PERC6i RAID).